Alfresco/docs-alfresco/transform-service/1.3/install/index.md

 See the [Docker documentation](https://docs.docker.com/){:target="_blank"} for more on getting started with Docker and using Docker.

 ## Install with zip

-Use these instructions to install Transform Service using the distribution zip to an instance of Content Services.
+Use these instructions to install Transform Service using the distribution zip and connect it to an instance of Alfresco Content Services.

-The Transform Service distribution zip file includes all the files required to provide the Transform Service capabilities.
-Ensure that you've installed the prerequisites before continuing, for more see [Install Transform Service]({% link transform-service/1.3/install/index.md %}).
+The Transform Services distribution zip file includes all the files required to provide the transformation and metadata extraction capabilities.
+Ensure that you've installed the [prerequisites](#prereq-non-containerized-deploy) before continuing.

 1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"} and download `alfresco-transform-service-distribution-1.3.x.zip`.